Takashiidobe/notes/src/books/designing-data-intensive-applications/reliable-scalable-and-maintainable-applications.md

 5. Establishing good practices for deployment and configuration management
 6. Maintaining processes of the system
-7. Preserving the organization\'s knowledge about the system.
+7. Preserving the organization's knowledge about the system.

 #### Simplicity: Managing Complexity